ArctosDB/documentation-wiki/_documentation/documentation.markdown

 # Documentation

 Documentation of how to use and operate Arctos is constantly evolving.
+This form has been deprecated.
+For info on how to create and edit documentation, please search on the following file: How-to-Contribute-Content-to-Arctos-Handbook.markdown (https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown)

 There are four levels of documentation:

 1. Procedures, *i.e*., how-to documents.